 Microscopes - Nikon Eclipse TE2000-S BrightField Inverted Microscopes

-- We also have a third microscope used for general observations.
+- We also have a fourth microscope used for general observations.

 Modified External Humidified Incubator

 - Our modified external humidified incubator fits around one of our Nikon microscopes with fluorescent imaging capabilities.

 - Here, we use flow chambers and other setups to study the flow of particles in blood solutions.